phpservermon/phpservermon/docs/faq.rst

 1. Go to @botfather (https://t.me/BotFather) and type /start .
 2. Type /newbot and give your bot an unique name.
 3. Save the API token.
-4. Login to PhpServerMonitor dashboard > config > Telegram > put your api token into Telegram API Token's column
+4. Login to PhpServerMonitor dashboard > config > Telegram > put your api token into Telegram API Token's column.

 How do I sent Telegram notifications to a person?
 -------------------------------------------------